-Some approvals under provincial legislation (such as most applications for air emissions under section 9 of the Environmental Protection Act) are "classified instruments" under the Environmental Bill of Rights2.
+Some approvals under provincial legislation (for example applications for an environmental compliance approval under the Environmental Protection Act) are "classified instruments" under the Environmental Bill of Rights.
 Applications for classified instruments are subject to public participation requirements of the Environmental Bill of Rights, including posting of proposals on the Environmental Registry.
-However under section 32 of the Environmental Bill of Rights, proposals that are a step toward implementing a project that has been approved under the Environmental Assessment Act or exempted from the Act's requirements are exempted from Environmental Bill of Rights public participation requirements.
-Since projects that are reviewed under the Environmental Screening Process are proceeding in accordance with the exemption provided for in the Waste Management Projects Regulation made under the Environmental Assessment Act, subsequent approvals related to such projects are exempt from the Environmental Bill of Rights public consultation requirements.
-Approvals related to waste management projects that are not designated (i.e., described as "No environmental assessment requirements" projects in this Guide, such as transfer/processing stations that process, handle or treat less than or equal to 1,000 tonnes per day) are not exempted from Environmental Bill of Rights requirements.
+However, under section 32 of the Environmental Bill of Rights, proposals that are a step toward implementing a project that has been approved under the Environmental Assessment Act or exempted from the Act's requirements are exempted from Environmental Bill of Rights public participation requirements.
+Since projects that are reviewed under the Environmental Screening Process are proceeding in accordance with the exemption provided for in the Comprehensive Environmental Assessment Projects Regulation made under the Environmental Assessment Act, subsequent approvals related to such projects are exempt from the Environmental Bill of Rights public consultation requirements.
+Approvals related to waste projects that are not designated (i.e., described as "No environmental assessment requirements" projects in this Guide, such as transfer/processing stations that process, handle or treat less than or equal to 1,000 tonnes per day) are not exempted from Environmental Bill of Rights requirements.
 The ministry's guides to applying for approvals under the Environmental Protection Act and Ontario Water Resources Act contain further information about Environmental Bill of Rights exemptions.